 - Octavio Paz

 Nimrod was one of the first to publish TU alumna S.E.
-Hinton, author of The Outsiders.
+Hinton (BS ’70), author of The Outsiders.
 “We published the short story version of what went on to become her famous young adult novel Rumble Fish,” O’Neal added.

 2018 Nimrod Conference for Readers and Writers

 Every October, regional writers, readers, and those simply interested in the arts gather to attend the Nimrod Conference for Readers and Writers.
-“On October 19th, we have Write Night, which features our fiction and our poetry judges for the Nimrod Literary Awards.
-They will give a reading, and it’s free and open to the public,” Associate Editor Cassidy McCants said.
+“On October 19th, we had Write Night, which featured our fiction and our poetry judges for the Nimrod Literary Awards.
+They gave a reading, and it was free and open to the public,” Associate Editor Cassidy McCants said.

-On Saturday, October 20th during the conference, both the judges and additional genre authors teach workshops.
-“We have a fantastic group of writers who are going to be coming to teach masterclasses in writing fiction, poetry, nonfiction, and genres all across the board.
-No matter what you write, we have something for you at the Conference,” Editor-in-Chief Eilis O’Neal said.
+On Saturday, October 20th during the conference, both the judges and additional genre authors taught workshops.
+“We had a fantastic group of writers who taught masterclasses in writing fiction, poetry, nonfiction and genres all across the board.
+No matter what you write, we have something for you at theses conferences,” Editor-in-Chief Eilis O’Neal said.
 Check out the Nimrod Conference website for a full list of presenters and topics.

-Attendees can even enjoy one-on-one editing sessions with professional editors.
-Before the Conference, writers can submit a sample of poetry, fiction, or creative nonfiction and receive a critique at the conference.
-“Editors will tell you what works with your manuscript, what doesn’t work, and what you can improve,” O’Neal said.
+Attendees enjoyed a one-on-one editing sessions with professional editors.
+Before the Conference, writers could submit a sample of poetry, fiction or creative nonfiction and receive a critique at the conference.
+“Editors told you what works with your manuscript, what doesn’t work, and what you could improve,” O’Neal said.

-This year, they will also feature novel pitch critiques with Carl Engle-Laird, a professional editor at Tor.com Publishing.
-He will meet with aspiring novelists to hear their pitches, explain what works and what they can do to get his attention as a publisher.
+This year, they featured novel pitch critiques with Carl Engle-Laird, a professional editor at Tor.com Publishing.
+He met with aspiring novelists to hear their pitches, explained what works and what they could do to get his attention as a publisher.

-The cost of the Conference ranges from $50 to $70.
-Scholarships are available upon request, which lower the price to $10.
-The Conference is for everyone.
-“We have writers ranging from high school student who have never attended a conference before all the way up to senior citizens and everyone in between,” O’Neal said.
+The cost of the Conference ranged from $50 to $70.
+Scholarships were available upon request, which lowered the price to $10.
+The Conference was for everyone.
+“We had writers ranging from high school students who have never attended a conference before all the way up to senior citizens and everyone in between,” O’Neal said.